 '''

-Validate:

 HTML

 CSS

 '''

 After saving your webpage, you should be able to load it, view it, and see that it is almost the same as before.
 When you click on the HTML link, the HTML validator will examing your code and tell you whether it is correct.
-(We will validate the CSS in our next activity.)
+When you click on the CSS link, the CSS validator will examing your code and tell you whether it is correct.

-In HTML what tag is used to identify a paragraph?
+In HTML what tag is used to specify a paragraph?